GUTSTickets/ico/README_CONTRACTS.md

 GetPricingStrategy:
 -------------------
 - Tokenmarketnet EthTranchePricing
+- handles whitelist entries
 - Custom code:
     - calculatePrice: needs to check if a user is part of the whitelist.
     - calculatePrice: needs to update the user limits in the correct Tier (called Tranche in the contract).
-    - isPresalePurchase: needs to check in the whitelist contract.
+    - isPresalePurchase: always false, since we handle presale in a different contract.

 GetWhitelist:
 -------------
 - Custom contract
 - Ownable (zeppelin)
 - whitelisters: list of accounts that can add accounts to the whitelist
-- entries: whitelisted accounts
+- entries: whitelisted accounts.
+They start off with the caps defined
 - WhitelistInfo: struct containing:
     - isWhitelisted bool
     - isEarly bool: for PreICO investors
-    - preICOAmount uint
+    - presaleAmount uint
     - tier1Amount: uint
     - tier2Amount: uint
     - tier3Amount: uint